Code-Institute-Submissions/vanessacleary-the-honey-hive_AugResub/README.md

 * I want to be able to save and edit personal information on my profile.
 * I want to be able to view my order history.
 * I want to be able to login and logout with ease.
-* I want to be able to delete my account.
-* I want to be able to change my password to keep my account secure.
 * I want to be able to reset my password if I forget it.
 * I want to receive a confirmation email when I submit an enquiry message on the contact page